What this is about

 Action shots (the fun stuff)

 We gathered a rich and varied body of data.
 I spent a full week after AU trying out multiple synthesis formats.
-(Only now am I recognizing the parallels between my synthesis explorations and my actual activity explorations…!)
+(It wasn't dissimilar to my efforts figuring out the format of the actual activity!)